wendeshiro/MDIA-1620-wende/README.md

 **3 things you feel like you have a solid understanding of**
 - The way of git push (git add; git commit -m""; git push)
 - The operator (+ - * / **)
-- Creating and switch to a new branch (git checkout -b branchnName)
+- Creating and switch to a new branch (git checkout -b branchName)

 **analogies that you use to think about things (gif)**<br>
 ![a gif](https://media1.tenor.com/m/OWm4qgjMe2AAAAAC/space-cat.gif)